 by Mitchell “Taco” Bell

 “Taco” is a retired Marine KC-130 pilot flying for a major airline on the B-737.
-Here’s what he encountered this month while flying into Mexico.
+Here’s what he encountered while flying into Mexico.

 Guadalajara, MX?
 Yeah, the law there is optional.

 That is the best comment about having a seemingly coordinated attack on a civilian airliner on approach into Guadalajara, Mexico the other night.
 Those green lasers that can point out the aliens on the moon are a real danger to aviation or anyone who catches a glimpse directly at them.
 It was a Tom Clancy book where I read about the first laser attack on a plane.
 Mind you that was a commercial military grade laser used in that fictional attack and written 30 years ago.

 Today, we have powerful green laser made in China that costs maybe five bucks.
 (I bought a couple in Shanghai but couldn’t trust the kids not to point them at a plane in the sky, so in my drawer they sit.)
 They are the size of a small flashlight, and the beam goes forever.

 Friday night, the end of a long day, I’m flying down to Guadalajara with a brand new student, hell only his second landing in the Boeing 737, so it was very busy inside the flight deck.
 The airport elevation there is about 5,000 and the surrounding little mountains are roughly 8,000 feet, with us arriving just a couple thousand feet above them.

 The first laser hit from the left and tracked the plane for about 30 seconds.

 I announced: “Lasers, do not look out the window,” and told him to cup his spare hand to the side of his eye.

 The autopilot was still engaged at this point.
 The cockpit turned a greenish color as the beam hit the side windows.
 This was followed by someone up on a ridge line hitting us with another beam on his side.